geosolutions-it/MapStore2/docs/developer-guide/local-config.md

       // default initial state for every mode (will override initialState imposed by plugins reducers) "defaultState": {
           ...
-          // if you want to customize the supported locales put here the list "locales": {
+          // if you want to customize the supported locales put here the languages you want and follow instruction linked below
+          "locales": {
             "supportedLocales": {
               "it": {